-$jfmvar=\langle string \rangle$ Sometimes there is a need that not well-compatible with LuaT_EX-ja.
+jfmvar=\(\langle string \rangle \) Sometimes there is a need that

+Note: kern feature Some fonts have information for inter-glyph spacing.
+However, this information is not well-compatible with LuaTEX-ja.
 More concretely, this kerning space from this information are inserted before the insertion process of JAglue, and this causes incorrect spacing between two characters when both a glue/kern from the data in the font and it from JFM are present.